shenwei356/taxonkit/doc/docs/usage.md

-1. **Estimate and fill missing rank with original lineage information** (`-F, --fill-miss-rank`, very useful for formating input data for [LEfSe](https://bitbucket.org/biobakery/biobakery/wiki/lefse)).
+1. **Estimate and fill missing rank with original lineage information** (`-F, --fill-miss-rank`, very useful for formatting input data for [LEfSe](https://bitbucket.org/biobakery/biobakery/wiki/lefse)).
   You can change the prefix "unclassified" using flag `-p/--miss-rank-repl-prefix`.